robOcity/ai-course/assignments/week-4-finding-the-zebras-house.md

 - Milk is drunk in the middle house.

-**Discuss:** Discuss different representations of this problem as a CSP.
+**Post:** Discuss different representations of this problem as a CSP.
 Why would one prefer one representation over another?